 Powerful demons, too, decided to keep them from witches’ reach by taking them back to the Demon Realm.
 It was only then that the new generations of witches were unable to continue creating arcanae mortum daggers.

-Pixies: demonic creatures summoned through a lengthy ritual to bind and force a lesser demon into servitude.
+Pixies: demonic creatures summoned through a lengthy ritual to bind and force a lesser demon into servitude, typically the contract is sealed into a piece of jewellery the pixie wears.
 Once a bond is created between a warlock and the demon, the creature becomes visible in the Human Realm and is fed a soul to complete the contract.
 If the master dies before passing on the ownership of a pixie, it consumes its master’s soul as a reward.
 Masterless, they become violent and attack unsuspecting humans.
 Once successful, they devour their victim’s soul.

 Magic is a major part of this series’ universe as you might have guessed by now.
 The Wiccan Circles were formed by the less powerful sirens and witches who remained alive by hiding themselves from Gin (see the previous section for details) and his crusade.
 Instead of stealing powers from others, they decided to share their gift with select few people, which lowered their magic’s threshold.
 This is why when the witches of a Circle work together on a spell, it is that much more powerful.
 They are combining the ability that was divided among many.

 Witch: A man or woman who belongs to a Circle and possessed magical abilities.

 Circle: a congregation of witches who join their power together for greater defence and offence.
 A number of witches in a Circle may vary depending on their beliefs and the type of magic they practice.